 Psychodynamic therapy is talk therapy that works to change maladaptive character and behavior patterns, resolve inner conflicts, and clarify unconscious forces behind distressing symptoms.

-- Judgement – the ability to appropriately evaluate situations and make responsible decisions
+Judgement – your ability to appropriately evaluate situations and make responsible decisions

-- Synthesis – the ability to organize various aspects of one’s personality to think, feel, and act in a coherent and effective manner.
+Synthesis – your ability to organize various aspects of your personality to think, feel, and act in a coherent and effective manner.